Is there a “cap” on the cost of documents?

 What is not available through Interlibrary Loan and Document Delivery Services?

-- Books that the Library owns (print form or electronic form).
-If a Stevens Library-owned book is out on loan, the book may be put on hold through the Library Catalog so that the current borrower must return the book to the Library at the end of the loan period.
+- Books owned by the Library (print or ebook) Note: If a Library-owned book is out on loan, the book may be put on hold through the Library Catalog so that the current borrower must return the book to the Library at the end of the loan period.

 - Chapters of books